Previous dayApril 12, 2026Next day

 6.1 km21III-✓ ReviewedUSGS →

-April 12, 2026 brought a magnitude 3.4 earthquake 13 km SSE of Volcano, Hawaii, logged at 20:44 UTC.
+A magnitude 3.4 seismic event took place 13 km SSE of Volcano, Hawaii on April 12, 2026 at 20:44 UTC.
 Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-Nearby residents submitted 21 felt reports to the USGS DYFI platform.
-On the Modified Mercalli scale, shaking reached 3.8 — considered light.
-At a depth of 6.1 km, the event was shallow crustal.
-Geolocation places the event at 19.326°N, -155.202°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+21 people reported feeling the earthquake via the USGS Did You Feel It? system.
+Maximum shaking intensity peaked at MMI 3.8 (light).
+The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
+The epicenter is at 19.326°, -155.202°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12